John Marshall High School (Los Angeles): History

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

 Following the Sylmar earthquake of 1971, some of Marshall's buildings were condemned.
 The cafeteria was torn down, but the Los Feliz community, led by "Citizens to Save Marshall" activists Joanne Gabrielson, Alberta Burke, Sherril Boller, and Nina Mohi tirelessly campaigned to save the unique Collegiate Gothic Main Building.
 In 1975, this building was closed for structural strengthening and all classes moved to temporary bungalows.
 In September 1980 the refurbished Main Building was opened.
 A new building now houses the library, cafeteria, and science classrooms.
 Mike Haynes Stadium, the school's football and track stadium, also dates to 1981.

-In one basketball game in 1986 Jerry Simon, who that season was the Section 3-A Los Angeles City Player of the Year, scored 69 points for Marshall, establishing a new single-game scoring record for a high school player in Los Angeles, as the team won by a score of 98-61.
+In one basketball game in 1986 Jerry Simon, who that season was the Section 3-A Los Angeles City Player of the Year, scored 69 points for Marshall, establishing a new single-game scoring record for a high school player in Los Angeles, as the team won by a score of 98–61.

-Today, Marshall has an enrollment of approximately 2,400 students and a teaching staff of 106.